cod182/ms4-trescars-2023/README.md

 - The site will be detailed but simply laid out, cover 20 pages in total with pages generated when clicked on.
 - navigation will give quick access to the main features of the site
 - Site pages
-    - Home, Returns, Login, Logout, Vehicle Search, Vehicle Details, Accessory Select, accessory search, accesssory detail
+    - Home, Returns, Login, Logout, Vehicle Search, Vehicle Details, Accessory Select, accessory search, accessory detail
     - Bag, Vehicle Checkout, Checkout, Checkout success, Profile, Management Home, Add Vehicle, Update Vehicle
     - Add Accessory, Update Accessory, contact Page
-- A user will be able to quickly search for a vehicel fomr the home page, or run a more detail search from the vehicle search page.
-They will be able to select a type of accesory via the accessoeis link in the nav bar.
+- A user will be able to quickly search for a vehicel form the home page, or run a more detail search from the vehicle search page.
+They will be able to select a type of accessory via the accessories link in the nav bar.
-- Users can create a profil where purchases and account details can be stored
+- Users can create a profile where purchases and account details can be stored
 - An admin panel will be accesiable by admin users to allow for Adding/Updating Vehicles & accessories
 ## Skeleton